 - Confusion and disorientation

 Sophisticated imaging techniques can pinpoint brain tumors.
 Diagnostic tools include computed tomography (CT or CAT scan) and magnetic resonance imaging (MRI).
+Other MRI sequences can help the surgeon plan the resection of the tumor based on the location of the normal nerve pathways of the brain.
 Intraoperative MRI also is used during surgery to guide tissue biopsies and tumor removal.
 Magnetic resonance spectroscopy (MRS) is used to examine the tumor's chemical profile and determine the nature of the lesions seen on the MRI.
 Positron emission tomography (PET scan) can help detect recurring brain tumors.

 Sometimes the only way to make a definitive diagnosis of a brain tumor is through a biopsy.
 The neurosurgeon performs the biopsy and the pathologist makes the final diagnosis, determining whether the tumor appears benign or malignant, and grading it accordingly.

 Brain tumors (whether primary or metastatic, benign or malignant) usually are treated with surgery, radiation, and/or chemotherapy — alone or in various combinations.
 While it is true that radiation and chemotherapy are used more often for malignant, residual or recurrent tumors, decisions as to what treatment to use are made on a case-by-case basis and depend on a number of factors.
 There are risks and side effects associated with each type of therapy.